Assault Bike Calories Burned Calculator

 What Your Calories Burned Means

-This number tells you exactly how much fuel your body used to power through your resistance training.
-Understanding your specific burn rate helps you accurately balance your diet with your daily training intensity.
+This number provides an estimate of how much fuel your body used to power through your resistance training.
+Understanding your specific burn rate provides information to help accurately balance your diet with your daily training intensity.

 Weight Loss

 For effective fat loss, aim for a total burn of **300–500 calories** per session.
-Creating a consistent calorie deficit is easier when you know exactly how much energy you expend on the bike.
+Creating a consistent calorie deficit is easier when you know an estimate of how much energy you expend on the bike.

 Endurance Building